DSLFoundry/mps-langvis/README.md

 # This repository is archived
-The plugin mps-plaintextgen has been moved from this repository to https://github.com/JetBrains/MPS-extensions.
+The plugin mps-langvis has been moved from this repository to https://github.com/JetBrains/MPS-extensions.
 From now on, it will be maintained there.
 Please submit feedback and issues there.

 # MPS language visualizer